philipphoman/bmi/README.md

 # Antipsychotic-induced weight gain and the striatum

-# Author
+## Author

 Philipp Homan <phoman1 at northwell dot edu>

+## Full author list

+Philipp Homan, Dr. Miklos Argyelan, Dr. Christina Fales, Dr. Anita Barber, Dr. Pamela DeRosse, Dr. Philip Szeszko, Dr. Delbert Robinson , Dr. Todd Lencz, Anil Malhotra

+## Acknowledgments

+The authors thank Dr. Lauren Hanna and Dr. Juan Gallego for their careful clinical oversight of the study.
+They acknowledge their patients, their patients' families, and their psychiatry research support staff.

-# Getting Started
+## Getting Started

-This repository contains all the data and analysis code to reproduce the manuscript "Striatal volume and functional connectivity predict weight gain in early-phase schizophrenia".
+This repository contains all the data and analysis code to reproduce the manuscript *Striatal volume and functional connectivity correlate with weight gain in early-phase psychosis*.
 These instructions describe how to obtain a copy of the project up and running on your local machine for reproducing the analysis described in the manuscript.
-The repository contains a Makefile which reflects the dependencies of the analysis; analysis, figures and manuscript can be produced by simply typing 'make' from the Unix command line.
+The repository contains a Makefile which reflects the dependencies of the analysis;
+analysis, figures and manuscript can be produced by simply typing 'make' from the Unix command line.

-## Prerequisites
-The project was developed and tested on a Linux Ubuntu 17.10 machine.
-To produce the manuscript from the command line, GNU emacs and texlive must be installed together with some additional emacs and texlive packages.
-Specifically, the following software and associated libraries are required:

-### texlive
--   xetex
--   latexmk

-### emacs
--   org-mode
--   ess
--   org-ref

-### R
+### Prerequisites

--   pacman
--   R.matlab
--   cowplot
--   ellipse
--   astsa
--   magick
--   here
--   png
--   grid
--   flexmix
--   DescTools
--   boot
--   lme4
--   lsmeans
--   graphics
--   tibble
--   tidyr
--   ggplot2
--   dplyr
--   MASS
+All analyses were conducted with the R software
+R version 3.6.0 (2019-04-26).
+Mixed models were estimated using the lme4 library.
+The full session info under R can be found at the end of this file

-# Installing
+## Installing

-Download the tarball bmi.tgz and run 'tar xvfz bmi.tgz' from the command line.
+Clone the repository or download the zip file.

-# Running the analysis
+## Running the analysis

 Change to the bmi directory and run 'make analysis'.

-# Producing the figures
+## Producing the figures

 Change to the bmi directory and run 'make figures'.
 The figures can then be found in output/figures.

-# Producing the manuscript
+## Producing the manuscript

 Change to the bmi directory and run 'make manuscript'.
-The manuscript will be in src/bmi_ms.pdf</sub>
+The manuscript will be in src/.

-# Built With
+## Built With

+Ubuntu 18.04.2 LTS on emacs
+25.2.2 and org-mode
-Org-mode 9.1.7.
+9.1.7.

+## Session info